 From there, you can create informed business goals.
 And you may find that it’s easier for you to take action in your business because there is a purpose and vision behind these actions.

 5. Creating recurring income every month

-One of the hardest parts about running a business is the unpredictable income every month.
+One of the hardest parts about running a business is the unpredictable income every month, which can cause a business owner’s finances to go awry.
 So your goal should be to start establishing as many sources of recurring income as you can.